BACK

 The average property tax rate in Maine is 1.24%, according to Rocket Mortgage.
 This places Maine's average property tax rate as the 16th highest in the U.S. However, keep in mind that property taxes vary widely depending on the specific county of Maine and the value of the home.

-In the first quarter of 2024, 1 in every 2,234 homes experienced a foreclosure filing (according to recent data from ATTOM).
-Based on this data, Maine’s foreclosure rate is on the lower side compared to other states.
+In October of 2025, 1 in every 4,218 homes experienced a foreclosure filing (according to recent data from ATTOM).
+Based on this data, Maine's foreclosure rate ranks 17th in the country, but is still lower overall compared to higher states.

 Hottest Local Markets in Maine